You can now buy International Travel Insurance.

 Please keep all original receipts for out of pocket expense reimbursements.
 We cannot reimburse for taxes paid.
 Please take a tax-exempt form with you when you purchase items for University use.
 See your faculty assistant and fill out and sign the appropriate voucher for reimbursement.

 See your faculty assistant for cash advances.
 Conference registration, airline tickets, and hotel reservations may be made in advance of your travel and paid for by University.
-You must submit a travel voucher with receipts reconciling cash advances within 90 days of returning in order to avoid being taxed as income.

 The University has negotiated competitive rental rates and primary insurance for liability and physical damage with three rental companies: Enterprise, Avis, and Hertz.
 These rates and insurance only apply to business rentals within the 48 contiguous United States.
 At the time of rental, use the corporate numbers below to get the University rate and primary insurance: